rohitrango/Variational-Autoencoder-with-Arbitrary-Conditioning/README.md

 **20 Mar 2019:** Starting actual experiments performed in the paper now that sanity check is done.

 **21 Mar 2019:** Ran experiments on three tasks for CelebA - *Center, Random*, and *Half*.
 Both qualitative and quantitative results are at par with the paper.

+**22 Mar 2019:** Ran experiments on all 4 tasks and added qualitative and quantitative results.
+Also writing the code for the second set of experiments with O1-O6 masks.